Comparing Type Systems for Deadlock Freedom: Introduction

-\paragraph{\textbf{Organization.}} The paper is structured as follows.
-Next, \Cref{s:sessions} summarizes the session $\pi$-calculus and the type system of~\cite{V12}.
-In \Cref{s:deadlf} we present the two typed approaches to deadlock freedom for sessions. \Cref{s:hier} defines the classes \lcp and \fullKoba, formalizes the hierarchy~\eqref{eq:hier}, and shows that $\lcp = \lpkoba$. \Cref{s:enco} presents the first rewriting procedure of \lkoba into \lcp and establishes its correctness; its optimization with value dependencies is discussed in~\Cref{ss:oprw}.
-Enforcing deadlock freedom by typing is already challenging for finite processes (i.e., without constructs such as recursion or replication).
-For this reason, here we concentrate on finite processes; in \Cref{s:discuss} we discuss the case of processes with infinite behavior. \Cref{s:rw} compares with related works and \Cref{s:concl} collects some concluding remarks.
-Technical details are included in the appendices.
+In \Cref{s:sessions} we summarize the session $\pi$-calculus and the type system of~\cite{V12}.
+In \Cref{s:deadlf} we present the two typed approaches to deadlock freedom for sessions. \Cref{s:hier} defines the classes \lcp and \fullKoba, the strict sub-class \muKoba, and shows that $\lcp = \muKoba$ (\Cref{t:cppkoba}). \Cref{s:enco} presents our first translation of \lkoba into \lcp and establishes its correctness properties.
+The optimization with value dependencies is discussed in~\Cref{ss:oprw}.
+Enforcing deadlock freedom by typing is already challenging for processes without constructs such as recursion or replication.
+For this reason, here we concentrate on finite processes; in \Cref{s:discuss} we discuss the case of processes with unbounded behavior (with constructs such as replication and recursion) and connections with other logical interpretations of session types. \Cref{s:rw} compares with related works and \Cref{s:concl} collects some concluding remarks.
+Omitted technical details are included in the appendices.

-This paper is a revised version of the workshop paper~\cite{DBLP:journals/corr/DardhaP15}, extended with new material: we present full technical details, illustrative examples, and comparisons with related works not presented in~\cite{DBLP:journals/corr/DardhaP15}.
-Moreover, the first rewriting procedure, presented in~\cite{DBLP:journals/corr/DardhaP15} and given in \Cref{s:enco}, has been substantially simplified and its correctness properties have been refined.
-The second rewriting procedure, based on value dependencies and discussed in \Cref{ss:oprw}, is new to this paper.
-The content of \Cref{s:discuss} and \Cref{s:rw} is also original to this presentation.
+This paper is a revised version of the workshop paper~\cite{DBLP:journals/corr/DardhaP15}, extended with new material: we present full technical details and additional examples not presented in~\cite{DBLP:journals/corr/DardhaP15}.
+Also, we present updated comparisons with related works.
+The separation result based on the coincidence with the sub-class \muKoba, given in \Cref{s:hier}, is new.
+Moreover, the first translation, presented in~\cite{DBLP:journals/corr/DardhaP15} and given in \Cref{s:enco}, has been substantially simplified and its correctness properties have been refined. \ifarxiv The second translation, based on value dependencies and discussed in \Cref{ss:oprw}, is new to this paper. \else \fi The content of \Cref{s:discuss} is also original to this presentation.